jambombs24/Enhanced_and_Modernized/README.md

 - [Nexus Mods](https://www.nexusmods.com/)
 - [LoversLab](https://www.loverslab.com/)

+*I think LoversLab is banned in some countries.
+You may need a VPN if LL has indeed been blocked.*

 ### Step Four: Acquire Wabbajack
 Go to [Wabbajack.org](https://www.wabbajack.org/) and download the program.

 Place the downloaded executable somewhere outside of any protected files.
 I have it placed in *C:\Modding\Wabbajack*.
-When you run this Wabbajack executable, is will automatically download the latest version of the entire Wabbajack program.
+When you run this executable, is will automatically download the latest version of the entire Wabbajack program.

 Once you've launched Wabbajack, click the settings button in the top right.
 Connect to your LoversLab and Nexus accounts.

 ### Step Five: Prepare the Enhanced and Modernized installer.
 Download the .wabbajack file from its [Nexus](https://www.nexusmods.com/skyrimspecialedition/mods/93277) page.
+Don't worry about downloading the resources file; Wabbajack will handle that later.

-Before actually using this file, we need to prepare for where the modlist is going to go.
+Before actually using this file, we need to prepare where the modlist is going to go.
 Create an empty directory, also outside of any protected folders, for where everything will be installed.
 For example, *C:\Games\Skyrim_EnhancedAndModernized*.

 Open up Wabbajack if you closed it.
 Press the "Install from Disk" button.
 There are three options that must be configured: